mydumper/mydumper_docs/examples.rst

 Overwrite tables
 ----------------
-myloader expects CREATE TABLE statements in *-schema.sql which will create the tables.
+myloader expects CREATE TABLE statements in `*-schema.sql` which will create the tables.
 However, it is possible to instruct myloader to drop the tables in case you want to overwrite the table.

-By default, myloader doesn't execute any overwrite command and it will FAIL if it is not succed creating it.
+By default, myloader doesn't execute any overwrite command and it will FAIL if it is not succed creating it, which can be ignored using the value NONE.

 When you use `-o`/`--drop-table`, it executes DROP TABLE by default, previously executing the CREATE TABLE statement.